 interested in leaving institutional care but are unable to resume independent living.

-When discussing AFC as an option for applicants or members, the managed care organization (MCO) or MCO-contracted AFC provider must explain the room and board requirements and ensure the applicant or member understands that he or she must pay a portion of his or her monthly income for room and board.
+When discussing AFC as an option for applicants or members, the managed care organization (MCO) or MCO-contracted AFC provider must explain the room and board requirements and ensure the applicant or member understands that he or she must pay a portion of the monthly income for room and board.
 If the AFC home provider moves into the member’s home, payment for room and board does not apply.
 The MCO must also explain that some members residing in an AFC home are additionally required to contribute to the cost of their AFC services by paying a copayment, regardless of whether the AFC home is the member's home.
 Refer to Section 7152, Copayment and Room and Board Requirements, for additional information.

 7132 Assessing Potential Adult Foster Care Homes